MarcinKilarski/Website-Audit/seo.md

 Search engines use algorithms which are sets of rules followed by their software to grade and rank pages found on the internet.
 They can automatically demote your site if it does not meet set requirements.

 We track Google search algorithm updates, and we are aware of those which have the biggest impact on shifts in search results.
-In addition, Google shares information on some of search updates via its site or spokespeople, like Matt Cutts (former Google's Head of Web Spam Team), Gary Illyes (Google Webmaster Trends Analyst), John Mueller (Google Webmaster Trends Analyst), and Danny Sullivan (Google Webmaster Trends Analyst).
+In addition, Google shares information on some of search updates via [its main blog](https://www.blog.google/) and a [blog for webmasters](https://webmasters.googleblog.com/) or spokespeople, like [Matt Cutts](https://twitter.com/mattcutts) (former Google's Head of Web Spam Team), [Gary Illyes](https://twitter.com/methode) (Google Webmaster Trends Analyst), [John Mueller](https://twitter.com/johnmu) (Google Webmaster Trends Analyst), and [Danny Sullivan](https://twitter.com/dannysullivan) (Google Webmaster Trends Analyst).
+Bing shares important information about their search with webmasters via their [own blog](https://blogs.bing.com/).

 We use collected information to compare your website’s organic traffic losses and gains over time with Google algorithm updates.
 This way we can identify those which have affected your website’s visibility and better understand the areas of your site that need our special attention.
 Once the issues are fixed, your site should automatically recover from algorithmic demotion, and next time Google will crawl the pages that used to be problematic.

 ### 1.3.
 Domain Extension
 Overview

-Domain extensions are categories of Internet domain names, which are used by search engines to determine in which countries your content is most relevant for users.
+Domain extensions are categories of Internet domain names, which are [used by search engines](https://webmasters.googleblog.com/2010/03/working-with-multi-regional-websites.html) to determine in which countries your content is most relevant for users.
 There are two main types: Generic Top-Level Domains (gTLD) and Country-Code Top-Level Domains (ccTLD).

 Examples of gTLD extensions include .com, .io, and .net.
 These extensions suggest to users and search engines that this business could be located anywhere in the world.
 These domains are best suited to international businesses that serve customers in multiple countries.